 notice

-In this article, I try to appropriate use 4 phrasal verbs(No.1~4) in this article which I write my daily life and thoughts because I’m learning English.
+In this article, I try to appropriately use 4 phrasal verbs(No.1~4) in this article which I write about my daily life and thoughts because I’m learning English.
 This is one of writing training.